collasanta/ai-saas/README.md

 This feature allows you to jump straight to the sections that pique your interest.

 **🤖💬 ChadChapters originated as a YouTube Bot Account, leaving its mark by automatically commenting on over 500 videos and earning thousands of likes.**
-Unfortunately, YouTube banned the account.
 The BOT operated as a CRON job utilizing the serverless framework and AWS Lambda, programmatically scanning for new videos from a list of YouTube channels.
 It posted comments on these videos complete with timestamps and chapters.

 **🕵️‍♂️📊 Curious to explore the BOT logs and more?**
 Head over to https://www.chadchapters.com/bot for a deeper dive into the behind-the-scenes action.

+Unfortunately, YouTube banned the BOT account, but you can check the logs of when it was alive.

 **🌈✨ Give it a try, and Enhance your YouTube experience with ChadChapters today!**